-- Clients elect to participate in securities lending arrangements; in such cases, the votes follow the shares, and because Barrow Hanley has no information about clients' shares on loan, the proxies for those shares may not be voted. - Barrow Hanley invests in equity securities of corporations who are also clients of the Firm; in such cases, Barrow Hanley seeks to mitigate potential conflicts by: - o Making voting decisions for the benefit of the shareholder(s), our clients; - o Uniformly voting every proxy based on Barrow Hanley's internal research and consideration of Glass Lewis' recommendations; and - Documenting the votes of companies who are also clients of the Firm. - If a material conflict of interest exists, members from the Proxy Voting and Oversight Committees will determine if the affected clients should have an opportunity to vote their proxies themselves, or whether Barrow Hanley will address the specific voting issue through other objective means, such as voting the proxies in a manner consistent with a predetermined voting policy or accepting the voting recommendation of Glass Lewis.
+- Clients elect to participate in securities lending arrangements; in such cases, the votes follow the shares.
+Barrow Hanley is not a party to the client's lending arrangement and typically does not have information about shares on loan.
+Under these circumstances the proxies for those shares may not be voted. - If/when a proxy voting issue is determined to be financially material, the Firm makes a best-efforts attempt to alert clients and their custodial bank to recall shares from loan to be voted.
+In this context, Barrow Hanley defines a financially material issue to be issues deemed by our investment team to have significant economic impact.
+The ultimate decision on whether to recall shares is the responsibility of the client. - Barrow Hanley invests in equity securities of corporations who are also clients of the Firm.
+In such cases, the Firm seeks to mitigate potential conflicts by: - o Making voting decisions for the benefit of the shareholder(s), our clients, - o Uniformly voting every proxy based on Barrow Hanley's internal research and consideration of Glass Lewis' recommendations, and - Documenting the votes of companies who are also clients of the Firm. - If a material conflict of interest exists, members from the Proxy Voting and Proxy Oversight Committees will determine if the affected clients should have an opportunity to vote their proxies themselves, or whether Barrow Hanley will address the specific voting issue through other objective means, such as voting the proxies in a manner consistent with a predetermined Proxy Voting Policy or accepting the voting recommendation of Glass Lewis.